tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 By the end of this class, students will be able to:

+* Create a time series linear regression model using Scikit-learn.

-* Model and predict volatility with GARCH.
+* Analyze and predict seasonal effects using regression.

+* Quantify the accuracy of a linear regression model.

 * Define overfitting and articulate the benefits of parsimony.